banyan/i18n_lazy_lookup_generator/README.md

         index:
           title: "Foo"

-you can look up the books.index.title value inside
+You can look up the books.index.title value inside

     app/views/books/index.html.erb template like this (note the dot):
     <%= t '.title' %>